A BEGINNERS GUIDE TO TIDES

 A way to get one’s head around the process of tides is to think of a massive, slow-moving wave created far, far out at sea that travels gradually towards the coastlines with every ebb, flow and cycle of the moon.

 The moon and the sun do not have an equal gravitational effect on the tides, with the moon counting for roughly 2/3rds of the gravitational pull as opposed to 1/3rd from the sun.

-Despite the moon being smaller, it is much closer to the earth so it exerts greater gravitational gradient over our oceans.
+Despite the moon being smaller, it is much closer to the Earth so it exerts a greater gravitational gradient over our oceans.
 This is why you would have heard of the connection between the tides and the moon.

 A high tide is when the ocean is at its fullest point on the beach.
 On the beach, we notice that there isn’t much sand to walk on and the waves are breaking close to the shore or at the top of the beach.
 A high tide is caused when the moon is overhead or at its closest to the earth and when it is at its furthermost away.

 A low tide is caused when the ocean is at its lowest point of the beach.
-On the beach, we notice that the sea is far away and leaves a large patch of sand once covered at high tide exposed.
-Low tides are caused when the earth is a right angles to the moon.
+On the beach, we notice that the sea is far away and leaves a large patch of sand once covered at high tide.
+Low tides are caused when the earth is at a right angle to the moon.

 As well as having high tides and low tides each day we see a variation in the size of these high tides and low tides.
 This again is due to the rotation of the earth and each phase of the lunar cycle that we pass dictates the size of the tides.

 You’ll notice a spring tide occurs when there is a full moon and/or a new moon.
-When the sun and the moon are aligned (both on the same side of the earth) that makes the gravitation pull very strong creating high high tides and low low tides.
+When the sun and the moon are aligned (both on the same side of the earth) that makes the gravitation pull is very strong creating high, high tides and low, low tides.